ibm-messaging/kafka-connect-mq-source/CONTRIBUTING.md

 A good way to familiarize yourself with the codebase and contribution process is to look for and tackle low-hanging fruit in the [issue tracker](https://github.com/ibm-messaging/kafka-connect-mq-source/issues).

+## Testing with ARM64

+For instructions on testing with ARM64, see [IBM MQ 9.3.3.0 container image now available for Apple Silicon](https://community.ibm.com/community/user/blogs/richard-coppen/2023/06/30/ibm-mq-9330-container-image-now-available-for-appl).

 ## Create issues

 If you would like to implement a new feature, please [raise an issue](https://github.com/ibm-messaging/kafka-connect-mq-source/issues)